saulpierotti/markdown_notebook/archive/bioinformatics_unibo/semester_1/AG/AG.md

 * Fastq is similar to fasta but it has additional information on it
 	* It uses ASCII symbols to code a quality score (PHRED score, from the homonimous software) in a separate line from the one where the bases are stored
 		* PHRED uses hard-code lookup tables of peak charachteristics to estimate quality
+	* The highest quality is 93 for fastq
 	* The quality score is the ASCII code of the charachter (!)
-	* The highest quality is 90 for fastq
+		* ASCII 33 to 126 are used, encoding scores from 0 to 93
 	* The quality score rarely exceeds 60 in raw data, but can be higher in assemblies
 	* The threshold quality score now accepted for base calling is 30
+* Illumina reads file looks like a fastq, but quality scores have a different scale
+	* If my file has scores higher than 90, it is an Illumina file
 * Allignments are saved in .sam format, a tab-delimited text file that can be converted in a binary .bam file
+	* The sam file contains the sequence of reads, their genomic alignment coordinate, contig, mate read name
 	* samtools is used for working with sam files

 # Ion torrent
 * There are many sequencing chips, with different throughputs
 * The sequencing device is a semiconductor chip with millions of nano-wells
 	* Each well is represented as a pixel
-* DNA fragments are clonally amplified on beads that are poured on the chip and go in the wells, one for each well
+* DNA fragments are clonally amplified on acrylamide beads that are poured on the chip and go in the wells, one for each well
 * The chip is sequentially flodded with the 4 nucleotides, allowing a stepwise progression of DNA synthesis
 * The addition of a nucleotide releases a proton, changing the pH of the well
 * The drop in pH is recorded as a base call for the well